eyeson-team/api/content/api-reference/index.md

 ## Presentation

-The eyeson API offers presentation handling that will automatically store the current presenter, store current presented slide and switch the current stream layout to display the slide in full-size and participant in small windows on the bottom position.
+The eyeson API offers presentation handling out of the box.
+Meaning it will automatically store the current presenter, the currently presented slide and switch the stream layout to accommodate the slide in full-size and the participants.
 This is especially helpful if you broadcast a stream (e.g. to YouTube, Facebook, etc.) and want to ensure that viewers receive any content presented.
 Participants of the eyeson GUI will additionally receive an image of the slide.